zeux/zeux.github.io/_posts/2020-01-22-learning-from-data.md

 As we discussed briefly earlier, this tends to result in a strip-like order.
 And indeed, this order happens to result in substantially smaller triangle strips as well - so it's a great set of parameters to use when trying to reduce index count!
 However, the optimization was trying to minimize the size of compressed index data when ran through index encoder and deflate compression.
 The index encoder was designed to compress cache-optimized index sequences, not triangle-strip-like sequences - why is it doing better?

 It turned out that the strip-like order has much more predictable triangle structure than a cache-optimized order.
-There's a long sequence of triangles adjacent to one another that goes back and forth across the planar areas of the mesh.
+There's a long sequence of triangles adjacent to one another that goes back and forth across the (topologically) planar areas of the mesh.
 This results in the index encoder generating *more* predictable encoded sequences[^9] which, in turn, results in deflate compressing the results better.
 The tuning algorithm picks up on that and finds the sequence that resembles strips without knowing anything about triangle strips - in fact, no part of the optimization pipeline knows about strips, they just happen to compress really well after the index codec!

 But see, it gets even better.
 Once we know that triangle strips are an interesting target, it's not too hard to slightly tweak the index codec to anticipate triangle strip-like input and produce even more efficient byte sequences on these.
 After which you can re-train the tables to minimize the size even further!
 Which is what I am doing as we speak[^10].